 If your company is producing metal scrap and not recycling it properly, you could be losing a lot of money.
 By not condensing these wet metal waste filings, chippings and clippings that accumulate in the workplace, the potential value of this scrap material is greatly diminished.

-In order to increase the market value of scrap aluminum, copper and a variety of other waste metals, it is necessary to compact the material into a dense briquette.
+In order to increase the market value of scrap metals like aluminum, copper and a variety of other waste metals, it is necessary to compact the material into a dense briquette.
 Not only does this reduce the volume by up to 8:1, but it also extracts the necessary coolant fluids from wet scrap metal.

 When the briquette material is compacted and the fluid is removed, it becomes much smaller and lighter.
 This makes it cheaper to handle.
 In addition, briquetting can help to salvage between 20% and 30% of cooling fluids.
-These combined benefits contribute to its high cost effectiveness.
+These combined benefits contribute to its high-cost effectiveness.

 But how do you know which metal briquetter is right for you?